Table of Contents

 - in order to establish, exercise or defend our legal rights;

-- for verification, and fraud detection purposes, we may transfer your personal data to third parties, including but not limited to so-called Address Verification System service providers, Payment Service Providers, Financial Institutions, and credit reference agencies such as Transunion, which will leave a “soft” footprint on your credit file; more details: https://www.transunion.co.uk/legal/privacy-centre?#pc-bureau.
+- for verification, affordability checks and fraud detection purposes, we may transfer your personal data to third parties, including but not limited to so-called Address Verification System service providers, Sports Governing Bodies, Payment Service Providers, Financial Institutions, and credit reference agencies such as Transunion, which will leave a “soft” footprint on your credit file; more details: https://www.transunion.co.uk/legal-information/privacy-centre.
 Furthermore, we reserve the right to disclose the Account Holder’s personal data to relevant parties (including Dow Jones https://www.dowjones.com/privacy-notice/) where Bingo.com has reasonable grounds to suspect irregularities involving a Bingo.com Account (including money laundering);

 - with service providers to enable us to provide our services, such as companies that help us with technology services, storing and combining data, and processing payments or providing relevant online advertising for our products and services;